ReserveJudgement/VICReg-Reproduction/README.md

 # Introduction
+Self supervised representational learning is an effective paradigm for multiple downstream tasks.
+Contrastive learning between images and random augmentations is a strong method for such representation learning over visual data.
+The key challenge in contrastive learning is preventing collapse to the trivial solution of an identical encoding for all samples during training.
+VICReg accomplishes this by introducing both variance and covariance losses, as measured over the mini-batch (see paper for details).
 This is an educational project to reproduce VICReg image representation learning paper and evaluate on CIFAR10 dataset.
 Paper: Adrien Bardes, Jean Ponce, and Yann LeCun.
 Vicreg: Variance-invariance-covariance regularization for self-supervised learning. arXiv preprint arXiv:2105.04906, 2021
-Self supervised representational learning is an effective paradigm for multiple downstream tasks.
-Contrastive learning between images and random augmentations is a strong method for such representation learning over visual data.
-The key challenge in contrastive learning is preventing collapse to the trivial solution of an identical encoding for all samples during training.
-VICReg accomplishes this by introducing both variance and covariance losses, as measured over the mini-batch (seep paper for details).

 # Overview of tasks